honeycombio/terraform-provider-honeycombio/docs/index.md

 ### v1 APIs

 v1 APIs require Configuration Keys.
-Their permissions can be managed in _Envirionment settings_.
+Their permissions can be managed in _Environment settings_.
 Most resources and data sources call v1 APIs today.

 The key can be set with the `api_key` argument or via the `HONEYCOMB_API_KEY` or `HONEYCOMBIO_APIKEY` environment variable.